-Today I have a recipe that you can use fresh strawberries if you’re in my part of the world or frozen ones if yours aren’t quite ready yet.
+It’s strawberry season and I have a recipe that you can use those luscious fresh strawberries in.
+But if you are not in my part of the world you can use frozen ones if yours aren’t quite ready yet.
+You can use this cold shrub recipe with tons of other fruits like blueberries, blackberries, or even fresh figs in the fall.

 A shrub is an old-fashioned way of preserving fruit flavors and is an amazing mocktail or cocktail.
 It uses vinegar, but is still a sweet drink.